craigmonson/terraform-provider-validate/README.md

   exact    = "This variable is optional, so can be empty" optional = true
 }

+data "validate" "customized_error_message" {
+  val       = "This will fail"
+  exact     = "Fail me"
+  error_msg = "This is a custom error message that will be displayed when this validation fails" }
 ```

 The `validate` data source will validate input values against a validation check.
 When